 Apple has followed a traditional schedule of announcing the latest iOS update in June at WWDC, followed by a release around September.

-With iOS 15.2 currently in testing, Apple has been focusing on rolling out significant features across more .1 updates.
-In previous years, we've seen the trackpad appear on iOS 13.4, alongside ProRes in iOS 15.1 in October of this year.
+With iOS 15.4.1 available, Apple has been focusing on rolling out significant features across more .1 updates.
+In previous years, we've seen the trackpad appear on iOS 13.4, alongside ProRes in iOS 15.1 in October last year.

-It wouldn't be a stretch to expect an iOS 15.7 by the time we see iOS 16 with more significant features.
+It wouldn't be a stretch to expect an iOS 15.5 by the time we see iOS 16, with more significant features for both your iPhone and iPad.

 iOS 16 supported iPhones